yasmink172003/yasmink172003/README.md

 fazendo faculdade de Ciêcia Da computação e ampliando meus conhecimentos em desenvolver sistemas para o meu futuro como desenvolvedora FullSttack.

+My name is Yasmin Karolayne, I'm a big fan of programming and technology.
+I have skills in several areas, one of which is Front-End, working with HTML5, CSS3, JavaScript and React, and in Mobile development, using Java and React-Native.
+The backend, having knowledge in Object Oriented Programming, SpringBoot and API development.
+Furthermore, I have knowledge in databases, one of them being MySQL.
+As for my personal characteristics, I am a flexible, responsible and organized professional, which allows me to perform my duties effectively and dynamically.
+I will be happy to contribute my knowledge to projects to be developed.
 -->